briangann/grafana-datatable-panel/src/README.md

 Remove any remaining comments before publishing as these may be displayed on Grafana.com -->

-# Datatable
+# Datatablereact

-Datatable panel for grafana
+Grafana datatable panel

 <!-- To help maximize the impact of your README and improve usability for users, we propose the following loose structure: